wombleton/gitlaw-nz/acts/L/Local Government (Alcohol Reform) Amendment Act 2012.md

     >
     >     *   "(a) the breach were an infringement offence within the meaning of that Act; and
     >
     >     *   "(b) the person who has committed the breach has committed the offence; and
     >
     >     *   "(c) the references in subsection (9) of that section to a defendant's being found guilty of, or pleading guilty to, an infringement offence for which an infringement notice has been issued were references to the person's being found to have committed, or admitting to having committed, the breach;---
     >
     >     "and Part 3 and section 208 of that Act apply accordingly.
     >
-    >     "(2) Proceedings in respect of a breach of a bylaw made under section 147 cannot be commenced by the laying of an information under the Summary Proceedings Act 1957, or by the filing of a notice of prosecution under section 20A of that Act.
+    >     "(2) Proceedings in respect of a breach of a bylaw made under section 147 cannot be commenced by filing a charging document under section 14 of the Criminal Procedure Act 2011\.
     >
     >     "(3) Subsection (2) overrides subsection (1) and section 21(1)(a) of the Summary Proceedings Act 1957\."
     >
     >

+    Section 6: amended, on 1 July 2013, pursuant to [section 413][30] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 7 New sections 243 and 244 substituted

-*   [Sections 243][29] and [244][30] are repealed and the following sections substituted:
+*   [Sections 243][31] and [244][32] are repealed and the following sections substituted:

     > ##### "243 Interpretation
     >